 What would you do if someone near you has sudden cardiac arrest?
 Rapid treatment with a defibrillator can be lifesaving.
 A defibrillator is a device that sends an electric shock to the heart to try to restore its normal rhythm.
 Automated external defibrillators (AEDs) can be used by bystanders to save the lives of people who are having sudden cardiac arrest.

 Policy and procedure change is underway to assign EH&S the responsibility to plan, schedule, and help facilitate fire drills for most UW Seattle buildings.
-This change will reduce the administrative burden of building coordinators to plan the drill and relieves Seattle Facilities Services from the task of activating the alarm system.
+This change will reduce the administrative burden of building coordinators to plan the drill and relieves UW Facilities from the task of activating the alarm system on the UW Seattle campus.
 Formal policy change is anticipated to occur later this summer.
 The following links provide information to related materials, resources and tools that have just changed:

 Is your group planning a party, departmental graduation ceremony or other event at UW?
 Your outdoor event may require a permit from the Seattle Fire Department (SFD) if any of the following apply: